 Yeah, this is COLLEGE, innit?
 How scary that the mentality of my entire city is that of a high school sophomore.
 (Well, a typical one, anyway.
 Nothing against high school sophomores.)
 I suppose I should have known it would be something like this, seeing as how my school is known first for its partying, second for its athletics, and maybe third for its parking problems.
 Notice academics isn't mentioned.
 Not that it isn't a good enough school; I guess you can get a good education here.
 But some of the students' ideals and mentalities just drive me nuts.

-If you're in a fraternity or a sorority, please don't take this as an insult, especially if your organization isn't typical of the stereotype.
-But I fail to see what the HELL their purpose is at an institution of higher learning.
+If you are/were in a fraternity or a sorority, please don't take this as an insult, especially if your organization isn't typical of the stereotype.
+But I fail to see why the HELL they are so integrated into the culture of an institution of higher learning.
 They are social organizations.
 Not that that is all bad.
 But why are they a piece of the college?
 And why are there SO MANY Greeks at the University of Florida?
 It annoys me because I have not had good experiences with frat boys in the past.
 Those I've met seem to want nothing more than a good beer and a good lay, maybe some onion rings.
 What's even weirder is they look like they're the same three guys.
 Down to the backwards hat, stylish clothes, bro-ish facial expression, and annoying, sporty goatee.
 It freaks me out!
-These folks enjoy coming up to me in Denny's and asking me if I'm single, or attempting to "flirt" with me by eye contact in crowded places.
+These folks enjoy coming up to me in Denny's and asking me if I'm single, or attempting to "flirt" with me in crowded places.
 The thing about frats is that they remind me of high school.
 The little cliques that everyone groups into in order to achieve social status.
 (Only, at the University of Florida, you have to pay money to belong.)
-I guess I just see no purpose in having a purely social organization when the purpose of college is learning, not partying.
+I guess I just don't like these kinds of groups having so much power at the university, and the fact that so many of their worst living stereotypes are so ubiquitous in the city.

 "This is too hard."
 "Wait, say it again . . . ?"
 "What do you mean spelling counts?"
 "You said it once at the beginning of the year and never reminded me!"
 "I have to read the syllabus??"
 "But it's raining.
 I don't want to go to class."
 "Could we have an extension?"
 "What's the answer to #4?"
 "This is too many notes."
 "I didn't come yesterday because I have PMS."
 "This class is boring."
 "Why do we have to read the textbook?"
 "You're crazy, I'm not memorizing that."